 - The Association of American Colleges and Universities Liberal Education and America's Promise (LEAP) project - Their list of Essential Learning Outcomes is quite helpful, as are their contributions to High Impact Educational Practices, Authentic Assessments, and Inclusive Excellence.

-- Supporting the Whole Student - Programs with holistic approaches have shown the most success in supporting students of all kinds, with particular effectiveness in supporting women and students from underrepresented minorities, from entry to graduation and/or transfer.
+- Supporting the Whole Student - Programs with holistic approaches have shown the most success in supporting students of all kinds, with particular effectiveness in supporting populations that have lacked access and opportunities including women and students from underrepresented minorities, from entry to graduation and/or transfer.

 - PULSE Framework for Cyclic Departmental Transformation - The Partnership for Undergraduate Life Sciences Education (PULSE) seeks to accelerate transformation of life science departments based on the 2011 report Vision and Change in Undergraduate Biology Education: A Call to Action as part of a national effort to retain and advance students of the life sciences, prepare them for professional programs and careers, and help develop a scientifically literate citizenry.
 To aid this transformation, they have developed this flexible plan for departmental and institutional change, supported by a set of tools and mechanisms (including a rubric) that assist departments as they move along the change continuum.